abhihn/server-setup/README.md

-The Chef-Repo
+Server Setup
 =============

+A Chef CookBook for doing a base line server setup for web applications in Qwinix.

+Here are the steps one should follow to try this cookbook.

-Step 1:
+Step 1: Spin Up a CentOS Node

-We need to spin up the target server node
+We need to spin up the target server node to run all of our cookbooks.

-Open https://learn.getchef.com/ in a new tab and click on Red Hat Enterprise Linux / CentOS Click on "Launch a CentOS Virtual Machine"
+1. Open https://learn.getchef.com/ in a new tab and click on Red Hat Enterprise Linux / CentOS
+2. Click on "Launch a CentOS Virtual Machine"

 You will see "Your dedicated hands-on environment is just a click away."
-Click on "Start Using This Environment"
+3. Click on "Start Using This Environment"
 This button will highlight only when the server is ready for you.

-Step 2:
+Step 2:Login to the server

 Now you will see something like this :

 CentOS 6.5 Server